 Help save my habitat by shopping local!
 When you buy something at a local store instead of having it shipped to your house, you save energy.
 Buying local means the item doesn’t need to be packed up and trucked straight to your house, which saves energy.
 This is better for the environment, which is better for polar bears.
 Let’s help save my habitat and shop local together!

 Thinking Big: How can you encourage people to shop local?
 Communities that support small businesses instead of big national chains are more likely to have unique local shops where people want to buy things.
 Send a message to your local elected officials asking them to make policies to encourage small business development in your community.

 Polar Bear Note #31: Pick Up Litter!

 Help save my habitat by picking up litter!
-Trash that ends up on the street, in a park, or out of nature is called litter.
+Trash that ends up on the street, at a park, or in nature is called litter.
 You can pick up the trash you see and put it in a trash or recycling bin.
 That will keep the trash from getting into the ocean and environment, where it hurts polar bears and other wildlife.
 Let’s pick up litter together!

 Thinking Big: How else can the environment get cleaned up?
 Besides litter, there are many environmental sites that are also contaminated with chemicals and hazardous waste.
 These sites need to be cleaned up by professionals so they can become safe places for people and wildlife.
 Send a message to your representatives in Congress asking them to support cleanup efforts in contaminated environments.